ThiagoBfim/SOLID-OCR/tasks-en.md

 2. We want to evolve to support both Google and Cloudinary services.
    If the Cloudinary service is unavailable, the request should be made to Google.

+3. We want to evolve to store quotas, and if a provider's quota is exceeded, it should retrieve from another provider.